 good has carbs!
 Fruits and vegetables have carbs that add up throughout the day.
 Yes, fruits and vegetables are good but I had to be mindful of which ones I chose to combine daily.

-My protein number were way off
+My protein numbers were way off

 I assumed I was eating way more protein than I was.
 When I started logging foods, I noticed immediately my protein numbers were about half of what I was aiming for.
+This was so much easier to keep track of using My Fitness Pal.

 I was eating way more calories than I thought I was